hectorip/AutomaticCheckinByLocation/README.md

 # Automatic checkin by location

 Provides and endpoit to register attendance.
+And a basic admin site.